theobald-software/helpcenter.theobald-software.github.io/docs/editorial-guidelines/symlinks.md

 	Example:<br>
 	![symlinks-console](../assets/images/editorial-guide/symlinks-console.png)

-4. Double-click the created symlink to check if the symlink is correct.
+4. Double-click the created symlink.
+If the symlink is set correctly, the the symlink folder opens and the files from the target folder are available.

 Repeat the steps for all source folders and products.<br>
 For more information on symlinks, see [Complete Guide to Symbolic Links](https://www.howtogeek.com/16226/complete-guide-to-symbolic-links-symlinks-on-windows-or-linux/)